Meaning of Personal Line of Credit

 A credit card generally has an interest-free grace period of about 21 to 25 days.
 Also, a credit card offers special perks, such as cashback, travel perks, reward points, memberships, and more.
 On the other hand, there are no such features in a PLOC, but it does come with a lower APR and a higher credit limit.

 In a personal loan, the borrower gets the amount in one lump sum.
 The borrower needs to regularly make the payment through installments.
-This is not a revolving arrangement rather a one-time arrangement.
+This is not a revolving arrangement but rather a one-time arrangement.
 Hence, for all additional requirements, the borrower needs to apply afresh for an additional loan.
 Thus, a personal loan is not as flexible as the PLOC.

 Home Equity Line of Credit (HELOC)